dwsla/surety-php/readme.md

     echo $show->RIPEMD160; # the RIPEMD160 string
     echo $show->json; # the json string with the full response

-    // the StartupDevs\Surety\Model\Show also have the getPreviousToken method
+    // the Dws\Surety\Model\Show also have the getPreviousToken method
     // each key of the previous token array contains a
-    // StartupDevs\Surety\Model\PreviousToken
+    // Dws\Surety\Model\PreviousToken

     $show->getPreviousToken(); # the array with all previous token